-- To make the students aware of the fundamental concepts of critical reasoning and to enable them to read and respond critically, drawing conclusions, generalizing, differentiating fact from opinion and creating their own arguments. - To assist the students in developing appropriate and impressive writing styles for various contexts. - To help students rectify structural imperfections and to edit what they have written. - To equip students for making academic presentations effectively and impressively.
+CO 1: Understand the fundamental concepts of critical reasoning and to enable them to read and respond critically, drawing conclusions, generalizing, differentiating fact from opinion and creating their own arguments.

+CO 2: Assist the students in developing appropriate and impressive writing styles for various contexts.
+CO 3: Understand the structural imperfections and to edit what they have written.

+CO 4: Equip students for making academic presentations effectively and impressively.